-Stress is something that everyone has dealt with at some point in his or her life, hence the need for ways to reduce stress techniques is always important.
-Stress can be caused by a number of factors including work and school environments (i.e. having a heavy workload, dealing with poor management and/or coworkers, having no chance for advancement in your position, failing grades), home life and personal relationships (i.e. children, divorce, moving, the end of a friendship or the loss of a loved one), financial obligations, and even chronic illness or injury.
+Stress is something that everyone has dealt with at some point in his or her life.
+It can be caused by a number of factors including work and school environments (i.e. having a heavy workload, dealing with poor management and/or coworkers, having no chance for advancement in your position, failing grades), home life and personal relationships (i.e. children, divorce, moving, the end of a friendship or the loss of a loved one), financial obligations, and even chronic illness or injury.

 While the aforementioned reasons are some of the more common causes of stress that family physicians like Dr. Ali Ghahary sees in patients on a consistent basis, it is important to note that everyone has different triggers.
 What might seem like a stressful situation to some individuals may not necessarily cause stress for others, and vice versa.
 For example, shopping for gifts – especially during the holiday season.
 This can be a fun time of year for many people…but for others it can bring up feelings of dread and, in some causes, will even cause severe anxiety and panic attacks.

 Knowing your triggers and being aware of how you respond to stressful situations is a key factor in being able to reduce stress and anxiety.
 For example, if you find that your stress is triggered by negative news coverage of things like natural disasters and are constantly wondering ‘What if that happens to me?’, it is important to try to avoid those triggers as much as possible.
 While it’s never good to cut yourself off from the outside world and what’s happening, you can replace those negative triggers with things like movies or music you enjoy.
 Having a positive attitude is also important when it comes to reducing stress.
 While it’s definitely not uncommon to jump to the worst-case scenarios, how you perceive certain situations can also determine your reaction and impact your stress level.